The Simple Way To See Everything

 Enterprise System Diagrams

-Addressing the need for a philosophical view of an enterprise in the market environment requires an adjustment in architectural and managerial perspective.
+Addressing the need for a philosophical view of an enterprise in the market environment requires an adjustment in architectural, managerial and executive perspective.
 Conceptualizing an enterprise from its inception through its performance as an operational entity presents a view of the enterprise as a dynamic system of functionality, serving a common need.

 - Systems of Interest